 Indications for microcurrent, intereferential, premodulated, and TENS electrotherapy waveforms also include:

-- Treatment of symptomatic, chronic, intractable pain
+- Reducing symptomatic, chronic, intractable pain

-- Acute pain related to trauma
+- Lowering acute pain related to trauma

-- Acute pain related to surgery
+- Lessening acute pain related to surgery

-Electrotherapy as described here should be used subject to these contraindications:
+As with any rehabilitative modality, electrical stimulation has a list of contraindications.
+The electrotherapy as described here should be used subject to these contraindications: